 Before the recording began, however, much had to be decided about how “Here Comes The Sun-King” would be arranged musically.
 In 1987, George explained how they approached the song: “At the time, 'Albatross' (by Fleetwood Mac) was out, with all the reverb on guitar.
 So we said, 'Let's be Fleetwood Mac doing “Albatross,” just to get going.'
 It never really sounded like Fleetwood Mac, but that was the point of origin.”

-“Albatross” was a huge instrumental hit by a new British band called Fleetwood Mac which was released in November of 1968 and made it to #1 in Britain in 1969.
-Written by their guitarist Peter Green, it was then re-released in 1973 in Britain and made it all the way up to #2 in that year, selling a total of over 900,000 copies in the U.K. Having made such a huge impact in Britain, it was admired by The Beatles and called to mind when recording “Sun King,” George Harrison later taking an acetate of the song around to play to friends, impressing on them how much they sounded like Fleetwood Mac.
+“Albatross” was a huge instrumental hit by a new British band called Fleetwood Mac, this single being released in November of 1968 and making its way up to #1 in Britain in 1969.
+Written by their guitarist Peter Green, it was then re-released in 1973 in Britain and made it all the way up to #2 in that year, selling a total of over 900,000 copies in the UK.
+Having made such a huge impact in Britain, it was admired by The Beatles and called to mind when recording “Sun King,” George Harrison later taking an acetate of the song around to play to friends, impressing on them how much they sounded like Fleetwood Mac.

-“That's where we pretend to be Fleetwood Mac for a few minutes,” John related shortly after the album's release.
+“That's where we pretend to be Fleetwood Mac for a few minutes,” John related to a DJ in 1969 shortly after the album's release.
 “We did the introductions, we call it the 'Sun riff,' the little instrumental bit that's like Fleetwood Mac, before we start singing, and we did it again at the end, so we are able to sing it to make them different, you know, so it wasn't just the same riff.”

 The singing that John mentioned here refers to the Spanish-like lyrics that were also concocted on this day.
 Geoff Emerick relates: “The vibe was so good that, this time around, Paul was invited by John to participate in both songs, which seemed to lift his spirits greatly.
 They even disappeared behind the screens at one point for a puff on a joint, just the two of them, and when they came out they had a fit of giggles as they sang the pseudo-Spanish gibberish at the end of “Here Comes The Sun-King”; in fact, they found it impossible to get through a take without dissolving into laughter.”